Alex-Pennington/StationMapper-Docs/README.rst

 This license is immediately rescinded when a Licensee is no longer authorized to perform functions of an official capacity and said Licensee is to immediately cease using and delete and destroy the Applications on all media and storage devices under their control.

 Warranty

 The Applications are provided as is with no warranty of any kind, including the warranty of design, merchantability and fitness for a particular purpose.

 Contact Information

-If you have any questions about this Agreement, please contact us: alex.pennington@KYHiTech.com
+If you have any questions about this Agreement, please contact us. alex.pennington@KYHiTech.com

 END OF EULA